alinex/node-monitor/README.md

 Usage
 -------------------------------------------------

-The sensors may be used standalone without the complete monitoring application.
+The sensors may be used as module without the complete monitoring application.

+### Get the sensors

+To use any sensor you have to load it (example from a simple ping test):

+    var Ping = require('alinex-monitor/lib/sensor/ping');

 ### Sensor run

 To use any sensor you have to load it (example from a simple ping test):

-    var PingSensor = require('alinex-monitor/lib/sensor/ping');
+    var monitor = require('alinex-monitor/lib/sensor/ping');

 And you have to configure it.
 This may also be a [alinex-config](http://alinex.github.io/node-config) object.

-    var ping = new PingSensor({
+    var ping = new monitor.Ping({
       ip: '193.99.144.80'
     });